 Maybe it just thinks it isn’t draining water because it’s not getting the “water has now gone” signal.

-The washing machine knows water has been successfully pumped away when the pressure system tells it.
-A faulty pressure switch or (more commonly) a blockage, can stop the signal being sent, so the washer refuses to spin.
-It will often do the slow turning at the beginning where it distributes the laundry, then just click and stop.
+The washing machine needs a signal from the pressure switch to tell it when the water has gone.
+A faulty pressure switch (or more commonly a blockage in the pressure bottle) can stop the signal being sent.
+So the washer refuses to spin.
+It will do the slow turning at the beginning where it distributes the laundry, pump out the water, but then after a few minutes just stop.

 To understand how a washing machine controls water levels and knows when the water has drained away see this article – How washing machines control water levels (there are links in the article to common pressure system faults and DIY repair help).

 It is possible for a worn motor (or more commonly worn carbon brushes) to cause it to struggle to get up to spin speed but manage to turn the drum on wash and rinse.
 Normally such a fault would also cause problems on wash and rinse so it’s not too likely.
-However, if when it gets to the spin cycle the motor appears to attempt a spin but makes a strange grating or crackling noise and sounds half hearted (maybe fluctuates up and down in speed) there could be a fault on the motor.
-If the motor is sparking a lot you can suspect the brushes but if it is not sparking excessively it could be an issue on the PCB or a connection fault – get an engineer in.
-The most common issue with motors is worn carbon brushes (How do I know if I need to fit new carbon brushes?).
+However, if when it gets to the spin cycle the motor appears to attempt a spin but makes a strange grating or crackling noise and sounds half-hearted (maybe fluctuates up and down in speed) there could be a fault on the motor.

 If a drive belt is worn it could be slipping.
 It’s not so common these days but should be easily observed with the back panel off if this is what is happening.